dlazesz/bredxbred/XBRED.md

 In this section, picking up a ```word count``` program bundled with ```xbred```, we'll discuss how you can write your own ```xbred``` program. see [here](/examples/EXAMPLES.md) for more examples

+Basically, an ```xbred``` program is a filter, but a way to make it non-filter one will be discussed in this section, too.
+See "Shebang" sub-section.

 ## Write a "word count" example in ```xbred``` style.
 "wordcount" example written in ```xbred``` as follows.
 The source of this example is found [here](examples/wordcount)